GenomicsDB/GenomicsDB-Python/examples/README.md

 Assumption : The workspace should have been created with the `vcf2genomicsdb` tool or with `gatk GenomicsDBImport` and should exist.

-For ease of use, open run.sh and change the `WORKSPACE` and the `INTERVALS` variables to what is desired before invoking it. run.sh calls genomicsdb_query, the tool does the querying of the workspace for the intervals specified and outputs one csv file per input interval.
+For ease of use, open run.sh and change the `WORKSPACE`, `INTERVALS` and optionally `FILTER` variables to what is desired before invoking it.
+Variables `VIDMAP_FILE` and `LOADER_FILE` need to be set only if they are not in the workspace. run.sh calls genomicsdb_query, the tool does the querying of the workspace for the intervals specified and outputs one csv file per input interval.

 ```
 ~/GenomicsDB-Python/examples: ./genomicsdb_query --help